vi/websocat/doc/endpoints.md

 Trying to specify unexisting FD, especially low-numbered (e.g from 3 to 20) may lead to undefined behaviour.

+Gives a StreamSocket.
+If you want a packet-oriented socket, use `defragment:chunks:async-fd:X` overlay chain.

 Prefixes:

 * `async-fd:`